DomoApps/Test-AI-Review/docs/Apps/App-Framework/Guides/workflow-appdb-sync.md

-# Sync AppDB only once a day
+# Sync AppDB Only Once a Day

 Domo doesn't currently allow you to specify sync intervals.
 Either AppDB doesn't sync or it syncs every 15 minutes.
 In order to conserve credits on syncs you can create a Workflow to sync on your schedule instead.